Over the last two years, the Covid-19 crisis has had a profound effect on almost every aspect of the global economy.

-At Bridges, we continue to work very closely (albeit remotely) with our partners to protect our people and respond effectively to these challenges.
+At Bridges, we have been working closely with our partners to respond effectively and positively to these challenges.

 As an impact-driven investor, we have always believed that businesses and organisations are better-placed to succeed and build value over the long term if they focus on driving better outcomes for all their stakeholders.
 This conviction has been central to our Covid-19 response.

-We are proud of the work our partners have done (with support from the Bridges team) on safeguarding their staff, customers and other key stakeholders – from collectively sourcing PPE equipment, to supporting the mental health and wellbeing of remote workers.
+We are proud of the work our partners did in the initial phase of the crisis (with support from the Bridges team) to protect their staff, customers and other key stakeholders – from collectively sourcing PPE equipment, to supporting the mental health and wellbeing of remote workers.

-We are proud of the innovative and agile ways our partners have found to engage with customers and clients, in order to protect value and maintain continuity of service.
-Some have adapted their operating model or launched new delivery channels or new services almost overnight.
+And we are proud of the innovative and agile ways our partners found to engage with their customers and clients, in order to protect value and maintain continuity of service.
+Some were able to adapt their operating model or launch new delivery channels or new services almost overnight.

-And we are proud of the incredible efforts our partners have made to help the most vulnerable people in their communities – from providing meals for key workers to shipping PPE manufactured by Burberry.
+Finally, we are proud of the incredible efforts our partners made to help the most vulnerable people in their communities – from providing meals for key workers to shipping PPE.

-The Bridges team is also trying to support charities working on the front-line of the Covid-19 crisis via the Bridges Impact Foundation.
-Our CharityBegins@Home initiative is aiming to raise £10,000 to support the most vulnerable in our society.
-Please do join in if you’d like to support our efforts.
-All funds raised will be matched by the Foundation.
+The Bridges team has also been trying to support charities working on the front-line of the Covid-19 crisis via the Bridges Impact Foundation.
+Our CharityBegins@Home initiative raised almost £40,000 in 2021 to support the most vulnerable in our society.

-In the longer term, we are also eager to play a role in the post-Covid recovery.
-This crisis has already changed our world in profound ways, and laid bare some profound injustices.
-We are actively working with our partners to try and understand what we can learn from all this – so we can rebuild our economy in a way that is more inclusive and more sustainable.
+In the longer term, we are eager to play a leading role in the post-crisis recovery.
+This period has laid bare (and in some cases accentuated) significant injustices and inequalities.
+We continue to work closely with our partners to understand what we can learn from all this – with a view to rebuilding our economy in a way that is more inclusive and more sustainable.